 Commencement Day Of Eritrean Armed Struggle

-Commencement Day of Eritrean Armed Struggle is a public holiday that’s observed in Eritrea on the 1st of September each year.
+Commencement Day of Eritrean Armed Struggle is a public holiday observed in Eritrea on the 1st of September each year.
 Also known as Eritrean Revolution Day, this holiday commemorates the beginning of the country’s armed struggle for independence on this date in 1961.

-The History Of Commencement Day Of Eritrean Armed Struggle In Eritrea
+The History of Commencement Day of Eritrean Armed Struggle in Eritrea

-During WWII, Italy was defeated as a part of the Axis powers, so the federation of Eritrea with Ethiopia was enacted according to UN General Assembly Resolution 390 passed in 1952.
+During WWII, Italy was defeated as part of the Axis powers, so the federation of Eritrea with Ethiopia was enacted according to UN General Assembly Resolution 390 passed in 1952.
 Originally, Eritrea was supposed to be autonomous within the federation, but that turned out not to be the case, so the Eritrean Liberation Front took matters into their own hands.

-Observing Commencement Day Of Eritrean Armed Struggle In Eritrea
+Observing Commencement Day of Eritrean Armed Struggle in Eritrea

 Where is it celebrated?